Rhinemann/The-Adept/Actual Rules/Player's Guide.md

 So, you are a magus, which means that you posses exceptional power over reality and equally wast knowledge of its workings.
 But how do you employ your powers?
 What magics have you studied?
 All of your magical skills are represented by five practices (**Enchantment**, **Magical Craftsmanship**, **Ritual Magic**, **Spellcasting**, **Will Magic**) and seventeen disciplines (**Animation**, **Chaos Manipulation**, **Elemental Magic**, **Extraordinary Senses**, **Flesh Manipulation**, **Hyperinteractions**, **Illusion**, **Materialisation**, **Matter Transformation**, **Mental Manipulation**, **Metamagic**, **Portals & Teleportation**, **Soul Manipulation**, **Space Manipulation**, **Summoning**, **Telekinesis & Levitation**, **Time Manipulation**).

-Every time you want to use magic when rolling, you should add both ratings from a Practice and a Discipline related to the magical effect you are trying to accomplish.
+Every time you want to use magic when rolling, you should add both ratings from a Practice and a the magical effect you are trying to accomplish.

 ### Practices